-You will need to ensure that you can communicate well with others including the individuals you support, their family, your co-workers, managers and other professionals.
-This means ensuring that you understood and that you listen to and understand others.
+You must ensure you can communicate well with others, including the individuals you support, their families, your co-workers, managers and other professionals.
+This means ensuring that you are understood and that you listen to and understand others.

 Some individuals may have specific communication needs that you will have to adapt to.
-For example they may need to see your face so that they can read your lips or require extra time to process information you give them.
+For example, they may need to see your face so that they can read your lips or require extra time to process the information that you give to them.
 This will be documented in their care plan.

 There are several ways that you can check your current level of literacy, numeracy and communication skills.